 - Intravaginal oestrogens: these can be used to treat OAB syndrome in postmenopausal women who have vaginal atrophy.

 - Mirabegron is an agonist of beta-3 receptors in detrusor smooth muscle, designed to promote detrusor relaxation.
 It is recommended for people in whom antimuscarinic drugs are contra-indicated or clinically ineffective, or who have unacceptable side-effects.
+It is contra-indicated in patients with severe uncontrolled hypertension.

 When to refer